 Contact information.
 We may ask for contact information such as your name, address, telephone number, email address, and contact preferences.
-We collect this information so that we may keep you informed about the IWMF; invite you to upcoming IWMF events and/or partner events in your area (such as Support Group Meetings or events sponsored by our partners like the LLS, LRF, CancerCare, etc.); inform you of changes to our support/services, or inform you of volunteer or other opportunities to support the IWMF’s mission.
+We collect this information so that we may keep you informed about the IWMF; invite you to upcoming IWMF events and/or partner events in your area (such as Support Group Meetings or events sponsored by our partners like the LLS, LRF, or CancerCare); inform you of changes to our support services; or inform you of volunteer or other opportunities to support the IWMF’s mission.
 We consider this information private and limit how it is used and disclosed.

 Health information.
-If you contact the IWMF seeking information about WM, request support from the IWMF such as by contacting our LIFELINE volunteers, or attend an IWMF Educational Forum or other IWMF events such as Support Group Meetings, then we may ask for limited health information such as the following: are you a patient, a caregiver, a family member or a friend; date of diagnosis; current treatment(s); and date of treatment(s).
+If you contact the IWMF seeking information about WM, request support from the IWMF such as by contacting our LIFELINE volunteers, or attend an IWMF Educational Forum or other IWMF events such as Support Group Meetings, then we may ask for limited health information to include the following: are you a patient, a caregiver, a family member or a friend; date of diagnosis; current treatment(s); and date of treatment(s).
 We use health information to help us better serve you and the entire WM community.
-We treat all health information as confidential and it is not shared.
+We treat all health information as confidential, and it is not shared.

-In the cases where the information may be shared at an IWMF event such as Support Group Meeting(s), the IWMF Leader(s) are advised to remind members at the meeting that personal health information shared in the group meeting is confidential and not to be shared outside the group.
-Similarly any personal health information disclosed one-on-one to LIFELINE volunteers is confidential and is not shared.
+In the cases where information may be shared at an IWMF event such as Support Group Meeting(s), the Support Group Leader(s) are advised to remind members at the meeting that personal health information shared in the group meeting is confidential and not to be shared outside the group.
+Similarly, any personal health information disclosed one-on-one to LIFELINE volunteers is confidential and is not shared.
 And, data in the IWMF Patient Database is confidential and only available to the submitting member.